pyca/cryptography/docs/x509/reference.rst

         :return: None
-        :raise ValueError: If the issuer name on the certificate does not match the subject name of the issuer.
+        :raise ValueError: If the issuer name on the certificate does not match the subject name of the issuer or the signature algorithm is unsupported.
-        :raise cryptography.exceptions.UnsupportedAlgorithm: If the
+        :raise TypeError: If the issuer does not have a supported public key type.
-            signature algorithm is unsupported.
         :raise cryptography.exceptions.InvalidSignature: If the
             signature fails to verify.